garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 ![best](/images/bestmodel.png)

-As you can see there is an improvement from the first model.
+As you can see there is a substantial improvement from the first model althought it is not huge, meaning that we had already proposed a good model as starting point.

 But before proceeding we save the model so we can reuse it or share it.
 Download my trained model [here.](/images/BestModelNN.h5)

 {% highlight r %}
 save_model_hdf5(model.best, "/home/nacho/Drugs/BestModelNN.h5")
+#model.best<-load_model_hdf5("/home/nacho/Drugs/BestModelNN.h5")
 {% endhighlight %}

 Now we are ready to find new protease-inhibitors among large datasets.